-- 2. As a result, the number of police deployments also reduced with the decrease in complaints. - 3.
-This also led to a reduction in repair costs for the shop owners and Preston Borough Council. - 4.
+- As a result, the number of police deployments also reduced with the decrease in complaints. - This also led to a reduction in repair costs for the shop owners and Preston Borough Council. - 4.
 As a result of arrests and warnings, I managed to secure an Acceptable Behavioural Contract (ABC) on one youth.
 Preston Borough Council are now using ABC's as the first step towards Antisocial Behavioural Orders, which are both costly and time consuming to obtain.
-The ABC was issued with a warning that failure to abide be the conditions therein would result in a Notice Seeking Possession (NSP) of the resident's property being served.
+The ABC was issued with a warning that failure to abide by the conditions therein, would result in a Notice Seeking Possession (NSP) of the resident's property being served.
 Initially conditions imposed applied to the Moor Nook estate and were successful.
 However, the relevant youth then offended in another area.
 The conditions were extended to cover offences committed throughout the whole of the Preston area and an NSP was served.
 This ABC is regularly reviewed.
-A second NSP was served on the parents of another offending youth, without a previous ABC being imposed. - 5.
-The chip shop owner reported an increase in takings.
-Initially, because of the problems and the subsequent decrease in his takings, he was considering selling up rather than securing a tenancy in the new shop complex.
-Since the problems have diminished, the shop takings have doubled and the owner has decided not to sell.
-The increase in business has afforded him a second shop in another area.
-He was so grateful for our efforts he sent a letter to the Chief Superintendent, expressing his gratitude. - 6.
-There has been an increase in public satisfaction/confidence.
-The chip shop is now a safe place to visit, especially for the elderly.
-Residents have also expressed their gratitude. - 7.
-I have received favourable comments from response officers who are very busy and appreciate not having to be constantly deployed to the area.
+A second NSP was served on the parents of another offending youth, without a previous ABC being imposed.